Wampe/uit/README.md

 ```
 npm run build:lib
 ```
 You will find the output in the dist folder.
-The build also provides a copy of the library output into the `node_modules` folder that works for both Angular CLI based applications (playground and demo app) as source of the library.
+The build also provides a copy of the library output into the `node_modules` folder that works for Angular CLI based applications within (demo app) as source of the library.

 ### Playground
 The Playground app is for tests of usage and to play with the implementation.
 This is the area of chaos!